Clashes Disrupt Anniversary of Hong Kong's Handover to China

 Lam looked uncomfortable and, during the toast, drank only a sip from her glass before passing it to an attendant.
 Democratic legislator Helena Wong heckled her speech and was evicted from the ceremony.

+“I know that the Government has a lot to improve,” Lam said in her address to the gathering.
+“We will continue to listen to the community’s views and make continuous improvement to our work.”

 The government said the indoor location was to spare guests from having to stand in the drizzle, but there could only have been relief that dignitaries were shielded from the noisy unrest occurring less than a kilometer away.

 Street clashes began in the early morning.
 Black-clad protesters attempted to march on the Convention Centre but were repelled by police.
-They also occupied Harcourt Road and Lung Wo Road—major thoroughfares in the political heart of the city—where police responded with pepper spray and batons.
+They also occupied Harcourt Road and Lung Wo Road—major thoroughfares in the political heart of the city—and armed themselves with bricks and metal poles taken from a nearby construction site.
+Police responded with pepper spray and batons.

 Nearby subway stations were shuttered and a small fleet of ambulances was seen parked in the shadow of the legislature in anticipation of further clashes.

 The disturbances come ahead of a massive march this afternoon.
 The march is ostensibly to call for the withdrawal of a proposed law that would allow, for the first time, extradition to mainland China.
 (The government says the law is necessary to prevent Hong Kong from becoming a haven for criminals; detractors say Beijing will use it to order the arrest of dissidents and critics.)
 However, opposition to the bill has since snowballed into a broad push for greater democracy and a repudiation of China itself.

-The furore over the bill has also laid bare political faultlines in the former British colony.
-Monday’s clashes come in the wake of an angry rally Sunday that saw pro-government mobs abuse and assault journalists and foreigners.
-Scuffles and tense standoffs also took place with democracy protesters in the area around the legislature and central government offices.
+The furore over the bill has also laid bare political and social faultlines in the former British colony.
+Monday’s clashes come in the wake of an unruly rally Sunday that saw pro-government mobs abuse and assault journalists and foreigners.
+Scuffles and tense standoffs between pro- and anti-government groups also took place in the area around the legislature and central government offices.

-—With reporting by Kamakshi Ayaar, Abhishyant Kidangoor and Hillary Leung / Hong Kong
+—With reporting by Kamakshi Ayyar, Abhishyant Kidangoor and Hillary Leung / Hong Kong